jabangas/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 **TeamsSharedConfig** stores user configurations for the Teams app switcher toggle (and what should be the default app, the Classic or New Teams), and the Teams Meeting Add In for Outlook.

-The folder "meeting-addin" under TeamsSharedConfig shouldn't be persisted, as persisting could cause issues with the default meeting coordinates in the meeting templates inserted into Outlook.

 >[!Important]
 >Microsoft recommends FSLogix 2210 HotFix 4 ([2.9.8884.27471](/fslogix/overview-release-notes#fslogix-2210-hotfix-4-29888427471)) in order to guarantee proper integration with the new Teams client in VDI.
 The following issues have been addressed on that release: